 The routes Strava proposed me have been quite good overall.
 Of course with objections, because I as a local know things that AI will never know (hello Skynet).
 However, while I've been playing with the route planner it has proposed very interesting combinations that I had not done before and that I value for spring or summer (if by then we can leave home).

 We shall not forget that this is a feature that Strava has just launched, and the most logical thing is that with the usage and information the users provide, it will be polished and improved.
 But for the first version it has left me a very good impression.
 You may not use it locally, but you can get ideas about possibilities you might not thought before.

-But above all, I'm glad that Strava is finally starting to add features that users think about whether it's worth paying for.
-Now what I'm asking Strava is a utility to create groups for a particular route and allow users to sign up... something like Zwift's “Meetups” option.
+But most of all, I'm glad Strava is finally starting to add features that users will think about whether it's worth paying for.
+Now what I'm asking Strava for is a utility to create groupsets for a given route and for users to sign up... something like Zwift's "Meetups" option.
 Will it be next?